enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Create Country Template
 -----------------------

-#.
-Select the Templates item located below the "Hello World" site
+1. Select the Templates item located below the "Hello World" site in the content pane
-#.
-Click ``New`` and select "Page Template"
+2. Click "New" and select "Page Template"
-#.
-Fill in the form as follows:
+3. Fill in the form as follows:

   * Display Name: "Country"
   * Supports: "Country" (selected from the list of content types)

-#.
-In Live Edit panel, select the "Hello Region" controller
+4. In the Live Edit panel on the right, select the "Hello Region" controller
-#.
-Open the context panel (activated from the rightmost button in the toolbar)
+5. Open the context panel (activated from the hamburger button in the toolbar)
-#.
-Drag a part into the empty region and select the "country" controller
+6. Drag a part into the empty region and select the "country" part
-#.
-Save
+7. Save

 Now, every "Country" you create in the structure will use this template by default.